All Products

 3. Go to the Basic Information > Transit Router tab and click the ID of the transit router that you want to manage.

-4. On the details page of the transit router, click the Network Routes tab, select the network instance and the route table to which you want to add a route, and then click Add Route Entry.
+4. On the details page of the transit router, click the Network Instance Route Table tab, select the target network instance and route table, and then click Add Route Entry.

-5. In the Create Route Entry dialog box, set the following parameters and click OK.
+5. In the Add Route Entry dialog box, configure the route entry and click OK.

 Parameter